The success of your business is a matter of quality and quantity.

 The truth is your quality score is an amalgamation of factors–much like Google’s ranking for company pages.

-In our last posting we talked about a strong call to action that effectively leads to conversions, and $$$ spent on your services/products.
-What we didn’t mention there, is that both of these elements contribute to a better quality score.
+A strong call-to-action that effectively leads to conversions, and money spent on your services/products.
+Both of these elements contribute to a better quality score.

 Now one of the last things you’re focused on is likely your amount of page views.
 You probably think that views equate to the superficial jolts spike dopamine levels for teenagers getting an Instagram <3, but truthfully page views are quite important to your SEO ranking, and quality score as well!